Davo176/BCVerification/README.md

 These test cases were ran using NUnit / JUnit respectively, you should be able to run these from your IDE.

 in each of the reference implementations, there is a readme that contains instructions on how to build the test cases.

+Interoperability testing is completed by copying and pasting files between reference and bouncy castle implementations